antmicro/rowhammer-tester/docs/source/ddr5_tester.md

     }
 ```

 Having placed linux boot binaries in the TFTP's root directory with `boot.json`, the netboot can be invoked from BIOS console with:

 ```bash
 netboot /srv/tftp/boot.json
 ```

-Upon successful execution a somewhat-similar log will be printed:
+Upon successful execution a similar log will be printed:

 ```
 litex> netboot /srv/tftp/boot.json
 Booting from network...